presencewebdesign/quiz-app/README.md

 1. Check the documentation in the `docs/` folder
 2. Review the component examples
 3. Check the API integration guide
+4. Review troubleshooting section above
-4. Contact the development team
+5. Contact the development team

 ---